jwindberg/WledFx/README.md

-Kotlin implemntation of WLED and most of its animations can control multiple grid wled devices as one
+Kotlin implementation of WLED and most of its animations.

+Able to control multiple grid WLED devices as one, while playing the animation in a JavaFX simulation window.